-For this model, the estimated total price cost margins (price minus marginal cost of production and distribution), are relatively low with an average of 11% for mineral water and 17% for spring water.
+For this preferred model, the estimated total price cost margins (price minus marginal cost of production and distribution), are relatively low with an average of 11% for mineral water and 17% for spring water according to the Table 7.
 These figures are lower than the rough accounting estimates that can be obtained from aggregate data (see section 2).
 As Nevo (2001) remarks, the accounting margins only provide an upper bound for the true values.
 Moreover, the accounting estimates do not take into account the marginal cost of distribution while our structural estimates do.
 Thus, these empirical results seem quite realistic and consistent with the bounds provided by accounting data.
-In absolute values, the price-cost margins are on average close for mineral water and for spring water because mineral water is on average more expensive.
-Absolute margins are on average $0.037 \oplus$ for mineral water and 0.025€ for spring water.
+In absolute values, the price-cost margins are on average close for mineral and spring waters because mineral water is on average more expensive.
+Absolute margins are on average $0.037 \in$ for mineral water and $0.025 \in$ for spring water.
 With the best model, average price-cost margins for national brand products versus private labels products can be evaluated.
 In the case of mineral water, the average price-cost margins for national brands and private labels are not statistically different and about the same with an average of 10.68% for national brands and 12.61% for private labels.
 However, in the case of natural spring water, it appears that price-cost margins for national brands are larger than for private labels with an average of 21.20% instead of 12.22%.